tungtose/sickle_ui/README.md

 > snippet files, but it is recommended to avoid using `widget` as a trigger (it collides with often used `width`).

 > [!TIP]
-> The snippet support 3 tab points: The widget component name, the convenience `Name` component string,
+> The snippets support 3 tab points: The widget component name, the convenience `Name` component string,
 > and the actual extension function name.

 You can then use your widget after bringing it into scope: